- Jelly Beans

 “OK, that’s good, and so this is how you got the trees to grow so fast as well?”
 Martin follows up, and then sits.

-“Ah, yes, that was a little more complex, but basically the same process in the end,” Brett says and takes a deep breath before going on.
+“Ah, yes, that was a little more complex, but basically the same process in the end,” Brett says and takes another deep breath before going on.

 A long silence emanates around the meeting hall.
 Maj.
-Alvindorf, Director Hicks and a few of the others on the stage fish around in their pockets for something to wipe the salty moisture from their eyes.
+Alvindorf, Director Hicks and a few of the others on the stage fish around in their pockets for something to wipe the salty moisture from their eyes, because many of them know this to be true..

 # # #